You are using an outdated browser. Please upgrade your browser to improve your experience.

 Scattering ashes: laws and regulations in the UK

-Often people choose to scatter ashes in a location with a personal meaning or connection to the person who has passed.
+Often people choose to scatter ashes in a place with a personal meaning to the person who's passed.
 Here are some examples:

 • At a natural burial ground